-The official school calendar for each academic year is posted on the school website www.greatheartsirving.org and distributed to each family prior to the start of school, usually in June.
+The official school calendar for each academic year is posted on the school website www.greatheartsirving.org.
 Any updates and revisions will also be found on the web version of the calendar, which is updated as needed.
 This calendar should be carefully coordinated with each family's own calendar and should be consulted on a regular basis throughout the year.
-The calendar identifies school holidays, half-days, special events, mandatory student fine arts performances, year-end ceremonies, etc.
+The calendar identifies school holidays, early-release days, special events, etc.

-We encourage families to visit our website regularly to view communiqués, faculty contact information, updates on athletic and extracurricular schedules and locations, and other school related events and information.
+We encourage families to visit our website regularly to view faculty contact information, updates on athletic and extracurricular schedules and locations, and other school-related events and information.